lodauria/IoT_Group_Project/Evaluation.md

 ## Evaluation of the performance during the devlopement of the project

-the performance of the product will be evaluated with  mesuring  the power consomption and comparing it to a traditional lighthouses and also by the blue effect of this iot system  in the long term.
+the performance of the product will be evaluated with  mesuring  the power consomption and comparing it to a traditional lighthouses,size and accuracy of the data "less foot-print" and also by the blue effect of this iot system  in the long term.

-during the devloppement of the project the performance will be evaluated by mesuring the energy consomption and the size and accuracy of the data from :
+during the devloppement of the project the performance will be evaluating the effecency of:

   GPS: which have to send precise position in a short time and also have to send the strict minimum amount of data.
   FOG sensor : this sensor has to be precise on the sky visibility to  a precise computation with it's data and has to deal with the special wheather condition.